 - median sales price up +6.5%

 - new construction inventory up +30%

-Quick look at what’s up and what’ down for week ending December 16th
+A quick look at what’s up and what's down for the week ending December 16th

 - New Listings up 9% at 641

 - Inventory down -23.9% at 8,499